Categories > Books > Harry Potter > A Horcrux’s Fate

 He looked up slowly and saw a flash of red.
 Ginny.

 She was already hurrying up to meet him, worry etched deep in her features.
-Her eyes softened when they met his, but they couldn’t hide what was under it: fear, definitely.
+Her eyes softened when they met his, but they could not hide what was underneath: fear, definitely.
 Maybe guilt.
 And something else he couldn’t read.

-“You should still be in bed,” she said quietly, her hand finding his arm.
+“You should still be in bed,” she breathed, her hand finding his arm.
 Her grip was warm, grounding.
 “You look dreadful.”

 Together, they made it down the last of the steps.
 She kept close beside him.
 He could feel the warmth of her shoulder and hear the light catch in her breathing.